Parent page: Working with Panels

 When a drawing object is selected in a Draftsman document, the Properties panel will change its mode to expose the properties that relate to the selected object.
 For a tabular list of all Properties panel object modes and links to their related object properties pages, see the Drawing Object Modes section below.

-Alternatively, when no drawing object is selected in the workspace, the Properties panel will change to Document Options mode.
+Alternatively, when no drawing object is selected in the design space, the Properties panel will change to Document Options mode.
 This exposes the property settings for the current Draftsman document and its page Sheets, as outlined below.

 Document Options Mode